VectorInstitute/vec-playbook/getting-started/introduction-to-vector-compute/README.md

 username@kn178:/scratch$
 ```

+Be careful about choosing the correct number of GPUs and correct time limit.
+The Slurm scheduler will "bill" you for resources used, so a resource-heavy job will reduce your future priority.

 ## View cluster resource utilization (sinfo)

 To see the availability in a more granular scale use sinfo ([https://slurm.schedmd.com/sinfo.html](https://slurm.schedmd.com/sinfo.html)).
 For example:

 ```
 sinfo -N --Format=Partition,CPUsState,GresUsed,Gres